mattludma/hotkeyboard/README.md

 Alternatively you can install [AutoHotkey](https://www.autohotkey.com/) scripting lnaguage and then run the `hotkeyboard.ahk` source file.
-Use this option if you want to customize the keyboard (`hotkeyboard.ahk` is esentially just a text file that you can edit in notepad according to
+Use this option if you want to customize the keyboard (`hotkeyboard.ahk` is esentially just a text file that you can edit according to
 [AutoHothey syntax](https://www.autohotkey.com/docs/FAQ.htm#language-syntax)).

-I reccomend using a standard US keyboard as the base layout (especially if you are a programmer) and removing layouts of languages covered by HotKeyboard, so the switching wont bother you ever again.
+I reccomend using a standard US keyboard as the base layout, especially if you are a programmer.